tztz/get_access_token/README.md

 ```

 This builds the application and puts the executable in the `bin` folder.
+The `bin` folder is ignored and not committed to Git.

 ## Run

-### Prerequisites
+### Run prerequisites

-Make sure to have an `.env` file in this folder containing the following example content (the values must be replaced, of course):
+Make sure to have an `.env` file in this folder containing the following content (the example values must be replaced, of course):

 ```bash
 UrlInt=https://your-url-to-int/protocol/openid-connect/token